rackerlabs/technical-blog/_posts/2019-04-18-parse-xml-in-pl-sql.md

                 'xmlns="http://www.test.com/UANotification" xmlns:ns2="http://www.test.com/fileIntegration"'))) a1
      WHERE file_name = 'Test.xml';

-### Second Approach: Directly parse XML file without loading into XML table
+### Second approach: Directly parse the XML file without loading it into an XML table

 If you want to directly parse **Test.xml** without loading it into the Oracle table, then you might use the following SELECT statement: